 Firstly I cut straight lines deep enough to make it look like overlapping metal plates – much like the Roman Legionary manicae arm guards used during the Dacian wars.

-Then with the flat end of the the blade end of the tool I pushed one side of each plate inwards leaving the other side raised.
+Then with the flat end of the sculpting tool (No.1) I pushed one side of each plate inwards leaving the other side raised.
 I finished the armour off by adding a little detail to the shoulder guard.